- Entry type: Person

 Joan tried to seek employment with Crown Law in Brisbane, but was denied amidst comments that women were not welcome in the firm.
 As a result, Joan decided that her only option was to set up her own practice.
 In 1970 she went into partnership with a colleague from university, establishing the first law firm in Brisbane in which one of the founding partners was female.
 The same year as Joan established her practice, her son was diagnosed with leukaemia.
 He tragically died the following year.

 In addition, Joan was a member of the Legal Practitioners’ Admissions Board, a director for the Queensland Law Foundation and a member of the LawAsia Conference 2005.
-Her commitment to continuing legal education has seen her chair and participate in the Queensland Law Society Symposium Committee over a number of years.
-In 1998, with the encouragement of existing Council member and friend Patricia Conroy, Joan nominated for and was elected as one of few women on the Council of the Queensland Law Society.
-She is currently Vice-President of the Queensland Law Society’s Southern District Law Association.
+Her commitment to continuing legal education saw her chair and participate in the Queensland Law Society Symposium Committee over a number of years.
+In 1998, with the encouragement of existing Council member and friend Patricia Conroy, Joan nominated for and was elected as one of few women on the Council of the Queensland Law Society and was Vice-President of the Queensland Law Society’s Southern District Law Association.

 Published resources